freesewing/freesewing/markdown/dev/reference/settings/embed/en.md

 title: embed
 ---

-The `embed` setting controls the properties of the SVG document.
-Set it to `true` to make SVG output suitable for embedding in a web page by omitting the `height` and `width` properties.
+The `embed` setting controls whether to generate an SVG document suitable for printing, or for embedding on a web page.

 ## Signature